sftcd/openssl/esnistuff/README.md

   from now (20190313), will try keep [draft-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) working as the default for now, but we'll see how that goes, and will switch defaults later, depending
     - Played with DNS a bit as -03 has a new ESNI RRTYPE (value 0xffdf == 65439) instead of TXT
-        - to query for such a thing, published at example.com:
+        - to query for such a thing, published at example.com, where the two values there are "789" and "123456" - that ought be the ascii-hex encoding of ESNIKeys but are just dummy values for now

 ```
 $ dig +short -t TYPE65439 example.com